-By the end of the 16th Century most of the island's original native Indian population is dead.
-Spanish settlement is thin, with French pirates controlling much of the island.
-When the pirates found Port-de-Paix in the northwest in 1664 the French West India Company takes possession.
+By the end of the 16th Century most of the island's native Indian population is dead.
+Spanish settlement is thin.
+French pirates control much of the island.
+When the pirates found Port-de-Paix in the northwest in 1664 the French West India Company moves in.

 The western third of the island is formally ceded to France by Spain in 1697 and renamed Saint-Domingue.
 The province prospers on the back of African slave labourers, who by the end of the 18th Century constitute 90% of the population.
 The French Government abolishes slavery in 1794.

 Though free, Haiti is required to pay enormous reparations to France.
-The debt will not be cleared until 1947 and will prove ruinous to the fledging republic's economy.
-By 1900 Haiti will be spending about 80% of its national budget on repayments of loans taken to cover the reparations.
+The debt is not cleared until 1947 and proves ruinous to the fledging republic's economy.
+By 1900 Haiti is spending about 80% of its national budget on repayments of loans taken to cover the reparations.

 Haiti's subsequent history follows a pattern of violence and political instability, with a succession of rulers being either assassinated or overthrown by revolution.